How to recover from marathon training burnout and avoid it in the future

 Use traffic light colors to color-code your workouts 2

-If you don’t, a running log can be helpful for you to spot patterns, prevent injury and overtraining, especially if you color-code your workouts using traffic light colors—red, yellow, and green.
+If you don’t, a running log can be helpful for you to spot patterns, prevent injury and overtraining, especially if you color-code your workouts using traffic light colors—red (tired, sore), yellow (could be better), and green (feeling good).

 Too many days of red are a warning sign—a literal red flag—that you need more rest.